Houston Antwine: Professional career

 Antwine was the AFL Defensive Player of the Week as he sacked Dan Darragh three times in the Patriots' 16–7 win over the Buffalo Bills at War Memorial Stadium on September 8, 1968.
 He had a career high in sacks that year with 7.5.
 He posted a career high ten tackles in the Patriots' 33–14 win over the Cincinnati Bengals at Fenway Park on December 1, 1968.
 He was traded in 1972 to the Philadelphia Eagles for Bill Hobbs and started nine games in his final season.

 Statistics for sacks were not officially counted in his day, but Antwine is recognized as having 38 sacks in his 142 games with the Patriots (36) and Eagles (2), though other sources (including the Patriots team sources) report him having 39 sacks just with the Patriots.
 He led the team in three straight seasons (1967–1969).

 Antwine was one of over twenty African American players who boycotted the 1965 AFL All-Star game in New Orleans because of unequal racial treatment throughout the city leading up to the game, later joined by some white players.
 As a result, the game was moved to Houston.
 New Orleans later had to demonstrate to the NFL changes were made in the city, so it could obtain an NFL franchise.

 Honors

 He was named to the American Football League All-Time Team in 1970 as a first-team defensive tackle alongside Tom Sestak (with future Hall of Famer Buck Buchanan named a second-team tackle).
-In addition to being a six-time AFL All-Star, he was named All-AFL six times, including first team selections by the AFL (1963, 1966), AP (1963), UPI (1963, 1966), NEA (1963, 1966, 1968) and The Sporting News (1968-1969); and second team selections by the AP (1966-1969), UPI (1964, 1967-1968), and The Sporting News (1967).
+In addition to being a six-time AFL All-Star, he was named All-AFL six times, including first team selections by The Sporting News (1963, 1966, 1968–69), AP (1963), UPI (1963, 1966), NEA (1963, 1966, 1968); and second team selections by the AP (1966-1969), UPI (1964, 1967-1968), and The Sporting News (1967).

 After years as a finalist, Antwine was inducted into the Patriots Hall of Fame in 2015.
 He was also a member of the Patriots' 50th anniversary all time team.